Fechin/reference/source/_posts/homebrew.md

   - macos
 categories:
   - Toolkit
-intro: This is a quick reference cheat sheet to getting started with linux bash shell scripting.
+intro: This is a quick reference cheat sheet to getting started with homebrew.
 plugins:
   - copyCode
 ---